MethodBlack/banksin.in/README.md

 npm i banks-in-india
 ```

-Below is the file structure of a Banks in India project:
+Below is the file structure:

 ```asciidoc
 .